rl-institut/oemof-B3/docs/getting_started.rst

 - activate environment: `conda activate oemof-B3`
 - install oemof-B3 package using poetry, via: `poetry install`

+Alternatively, you can create a virtual environment using other approaches, such as `virtualenv`.

 Oemof-B3 needs pandoc (version > 2) in order to create reports.
 Pandoc is included in conda environment config (environment.yml).
 If environment is build otherwise, pandoc must be installed manually.
 It can be installed following instructions from [Pandoc Installation](https://pandoc.org/installing.html).